 - Tell us if there is something you are not happy about.

 Should you wish to see a copy of our safeguarding policies and procedures, or if you have concerns about a child or young person’s safety while involved in our activities, please contact the staff member responsible for organising the project/event or their manager.

-If you are unclear about who they are or if you are unhappy with their response please contact email@example.com or refer to our complaints policy.
+If you are unclear about who they are or if you are unhappy with their response please get in touch with our Safeguarding Assurance Manager on firstname.lastname@example.org or refer to our complaints policy.